douglascayers/force-di-demo/README.md

-This is the sample code for the demos in my presentation to the [Nashville Salesforce Developers Group](https://www.meetup.com/Nashville-Salesforce-Developer-User-Group/events/253644240/) on August 23, 2018 about the open source dependency injection framework [force-di](https://github.com/afawcett/force-di).
+This is the sample code for the demos in my presentation to the [Nashville Salesforce Developers Group](https://www.meetup.com/Nashville-Salesforce-Developer-User-Group/events/253644240/) on August 23, 2018 and to the [Richmond Salesforce Developers Group](https://www.meetup.com/Richmond-Salesforce-Developer-Group/events/253681320/) about the open source dependency injection framework [force-di](https://github.com/afawcett/force-di).

 Slides are available [here](https://www.slideshare.net/douglascayers/dependency-injection-with-the-force-di-framework).